dockerizedrupal/drupalcamp-baltics-2015/Using Docker to boost your development experience with Drupal/The Talk.md

 ---

-So now that you guys have seen a little demonstration that should give you a better idea how Docker works and should know should you look for if you want to install it on your machine.
+So now that you guys have seen a little demonstration that should give you a better idea how Docker works and what should you look for if you want to install it on your machine.

 We will now going to talk about why and how we switched our development environments from standard LAMP setup to Docker for developing Drupal projects at Fenomen.